 On February 18, 2021, Superior entered into a definitive agreement to sell its Specialty Chemicals business for total consideration of \$725.0 million (the "Transaction").
-Under the terms of the Transaction, Superior will receive \$600 million in cash proceeds and \$125 million in the form of a 6% unsecured note ("Vendor Note").
+Under the terms of the Transaction, Superior will receive \$600 million in cash proceeds and \$125 million in the form of a 6% unsecured Note ("Vendor Note").
 The principal amount of the Vendor Note and accrued and unpaid interest are due 5 1⁄2 years from the date the Transaction closes.
-The purchase price is subject to adjustment based on the average EBITDA of the business for the three consecutive twelvementh periods following the closing date.
-If the average EBITDA, adjusted to remove the impact of IFRS 16, is higher than \$115M the purchase price will be increased by multiplying the difference by 4.5 and the seller will issue an additional note to Superior, up to a maximum of \$100 million which includes accumulated interest.
-The note will be increased by multiplying the difference by 4.5 and a note will be issued to the seller up to a maximum of \$100 million which includes accumulated interest.
-The note will bear interest at the same rate as the Vendor Note and interest will accrue from the closing date.
+The purchase price is subject to adjustment based on the average EBITDA of the business for the three consecutive twelve-month periods following the closing date.
+If the average EBITDA, adjusted to remove the impact of IFRS 16, is higher than \$115M the purchase price will be increased by multiplying the difference by 4.5 and the seller will issue an additional Note to Superior, up to a maximum of \$100 million which includes accumulated interest.
+The Note will bear interest at the same rate as the Vendor Note and interest will accrue from the closing date.
+If the average EBITDA, adjusted to remove the impact of IFRS 16, is lower than \$100M, the purchase price will be decreased by multiplying the difference by 4.5 and a Note will be issued to the seller up to a maximum of \$100 million which includes accumulated interest.
+The Note will bear interest at the same rate as the Vendor Note and interest will accrue from the closing date.
 As at December 31, 2020, the Specialty Chemicals segment did not meet the definition of assets held for sale and discontinued operations.
-Subsequent to December 31, 2020 and until the transaction closes, the assets and liabilities of the Specialty Chemical segment will be shown as held for sale on the balance sheet and the segments net earnings (loss), including comparative figures, will be shown as a discontinued operation on the Consolidated Statements of Net Earnings (Loss).
+Subsequent to December 31, 2020 and until the transaction closes, the assets and liabilities of the Specialty Chemical segment will be shown as held for sale on the balance sheet and the segment's net earnings (loss), including comparative figures, will be shown as a discontinued operation on the Consolidated Statements of Net Earnings (Loss).